luca-conterio/ROS_Project/first_project/README.md

 # Autonomous Car Odometry
 First Robotics Project - Politecnico di Milano 2018/2019

+### Overview
-The goal of this simple project is to retrieve data from a bag recorded by sensors of an autonomous car and to compute its odometry, both using **Differential Drive** approximation and **Ackermann** odometry.
+The goal of this simple project is to retrieve data from a bag recorded by sensors of an autonomous car and to compute its odometry, both using **Differential Drive** kinematics and **Ackermann** model.
-It uses **ROS (Robot Operating System)** to retrieve data, to compute the odometry and to publish the results.
+It uses **ROS (Robot Operating System)** to retrieve the data, to compute the odometry and to publish the results.

 ### Project Structure
 ```